samueloph/samueloph.github.io/content/blog/debian_curl_now_supports_http3/index.md

 against the migration-reference (in this case, the curl CLI with OpenSSL, before the change).

-If everything goes right, curl with HTTP3 support will migrate to Debian testing in around 5 days.
+If everything goes right, curl with HTTP/3 support will migrate to Debian testing in around 5 days.
 If we spot any issues, we'll have to solve them first and it's going to be hard to predict how long it takes, although it's fair to expect less than a month.

+Update (October 2025): Debian 13/trixie ultimately shipped with the OpenSSL backend instead, following the switch in curl 8.16.0-2 before the freeze.

 # Feedback